Leonard Owusu

-Leonard Owusu (born June 3, 1997) is a Ghanaian professional footballer who plays for Vancouver Whitecaps FC as a midfielder.
+Leonard Owusu (born June 3, 1997) is a Ghanaian professional footballer who plays as a midfielder for Norwegian side Fredrikstad, on loan from Serbian club Partizan.

 Career

 Dreams

-Owusu signed his first professional contract for Dreams in 2017.
-Owusu led his team to promotion to the Ghana Premier League, and was subsequently made captain for the 2018 season.
+Owusu played and captained for Dreams in the 2015 Division One League, leading his team to promotion to the Ghana Premier League.
+He repeated the accomplishment in 2017, as the club returned to the top flight for the 2018 season.

 Ashdod

 On July 31, 2018, Owusu joined Ashdod of the Israeli Premier League on a season-long loan, with an option to make the transfer permanent on a three-year contract.
 The option was exercised the following season.

 Vancouver Whitecaps FC

 On January 21, 2020, it was announced that Owusu would be joining Vancouver Whitecaps FC of Major League Soccer on a contract through 2022 with options for 2023.

+Partizan

+On January 19, 2024, Owusu signed a three-year deal with Serbian SuperLiga side Partizan.